newlandsvalley/elm-webmidi-ports/README.md

 This version has one advantage over its predecessor - MIDI Event messages are now properly parsed using the [elm-comidi](https://github.com/newlandsvalley/elm-comidi) parser which means that the full range of such messages is now supported.

 You will need to attach a MIDI input device to your computer to see any effect from Web-MIDI.
-At the time of writing, only Chrome has full support - other browsers will fail to initialise or fail to respond (say) to key presses on a MIDI keyboard.
+At the time of writing, Chrome has the best support.
+Recent versions of Opera and Firefox support it but playback seems unresponsive.
+Other browsers will fail to initialise or fail to respond (say) to key presses on a MIDI keyboard.

 To build, invoke __compile.sh__ and browse to __webmidi.html__